MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-info-protection-for-gdpr-overview.md

 ![Use Content Search and sensitive info types to find personal data](Media/Overview_image2.png)

 Sensitive information types define how the automated process recognizes specific information types such as health service numbers and credit card numbers.

-For more information, see Search for and find personal data.
 This article includes a set you can use as a starting point.
 Many more sensitive information types are coming soon for personal data in EU countries.

+For more information, see [Search for and find personal data](search-for-and-find-personal-data.md).

 Classify, protect, and monitor personal data in Office 365 and other SaaS apps
 ==============================================================================